webmastersmith/pixx/README.md

 - Using the _[sharp](https://sharp.pixelplumbing.com/)_ image library, quickly create responsive images, and the HTML code to match.
 - This package only runs in a _[NodeJS](https://nodejs.org/en/download/package-manager)_ environment.
 - Pixx does not increase image size.
 Start with the **largest input image**.
-- Pixx is designed to use in project development.
+- Pixx is designed to use in **project development**.
-- **Sharp Error on Windows**: Could not load the "sharp" module using the win32-x64 runtime.
+- **Sharp error on Windows**: Could not load the "sharp" module using the win32-x64 runtime.
   - **Solution**: `npm install --include=optional sharp`

 ## Simple Start